 We understand that making choices about which subjects to study can be both an exciting and challenging time where students look forward to the subjects that they enjoy most.
 Some students may struggle to choose from such a wide range on offer and for this reason the options team are available to help with student enquiries.
 We would encourage students to do this sooner rather than later so that any queries or concerns are dealt with swiftly.
 Students can speak to:

-- Their form tutor - Ms S Dutson Achievement Director for Year 8 - Mr N Wakefield Assistant Achievement Director for Year 8 - Mrs D Powell Pastoral Support for Year 8
+- Their form tutor

+- Mrs U Weedon Achievement Director for Year 8

+- Mrs N Howe Pastoral Support for Year 8